jphall663/gai_risk_management/README.md

   </tr>
 </table>

-**Usage Note**: Appendix H puts forward an example risk measurement and management plan for high risk GAI systems or applications.
+**Usage Note**: Section H puts forward an example risk measurement and management plan for high risk GAI systems or applications.
 The high risk plan focuses on field testing and applies extensive risk controls.
 Measurement and management approaches from Appendices F and G should also be applied to high risk systems or applications.